Skip to Content

 1. Preheat your oven to 450º F (230º C.)

-2. Peel the carrots and cut on the diagonal into slices about 1/4 - 3/8 inch thick.
+2. Peel the carrots and cut them on the diagonal into slices about ¼ to ⅜ inch thick.

 3. Cut the potatoes in half and quarter the onions.

-4. Peel the beets and cut into apple slice sized slices.
+4. Peel the beets and cut them into apple-sized slices.

-5. Toss the vegetables with 1 Tbsp of the olive oil, sprinkle with the fresh herbs and season with sea salt, and cracked black pepper.
+5. Toss the vegetables with 1 tablespoon of the olive oil, sprinkle with the fresh herbs, and season with sea salt and cracked black pepper.

-6. Spread on large baking sheet liked with a silicone baking mat.
+6. Spread on a large baking sheet lined with parchment paper.

 7. Roast the vegetables for 15 minutes.

-8. While the vegetables are roasting, wash the mushrooms and dry with paper towels.
+8. While the vegetables are roasting, wash the mushrooms and dry them with paper towels.

 9. Slice mushrooms into even slices, slightly thicker than carrots.
 Toss the mushrooms with 1 tbsp of olive oil.